 In many cases, you can get a loan that complies with Federal Housing Administration (FHA) requirements and that is classified as a home equity conversion mortgage (HECM).
 There are some lenders that offer reverse mortgages that aren’t insured by the FHA.
 However, it’s important to be especially careful in those cases because you might not have the same protections.

 Once you move out or pass on, your spouse can continue living in the home as long as they keep up with tax and insurance payments.
-However, when neither of you is living in the home, the loan must be repaid — or the home sold so the lender can recoup the money.
+However, when neither of you is living in the home, the loan must be repaid.
+Alternatively, the home can be sold, so the lender can recoup the money.

 Types of Reverse Mortgages